vnfoa1/tricount_downloader/README.md

 🤖 Extended with the help of Claude

-🚀 Packaged for easy Docker / Dockge deployment
+🚀 Packaged for easy Docker / Docker Compose deployment